Table of Contents

 Department and grade level meeting agenda/minutes will provide evidence that staff have regularly shared strategies, resources, and strategies students are using.

-School leader walkthrough data will indicate that an increased use of common strategies are used across classrooms throughout the school year.
+School leader walkthrough and week at a glance data will indicate that an increased use of common strategies are used across classrooms throughout the school year.

-Student Benchmark assessment Data (iREADY, interim assessments, etc.) will show improvement in growth measures (Data collected and reviewed for DDI 3 times per year)
+Student Benchmark assessment Data (iREADY or IXL, interim assessments, etc.) will show improvement in growth measures (Data collected and reviewed for DDI 3 times per year)

 Throughout the Year